leftdevel/leftdevel.github.io/_drafts/reactjs-controlled-forms.md

         ...
           // The username now comes from the props and not the state.
           // We've also removed the need for the username to be a
-          // controlled component.
-No more onChange handling.
+          // controlled component, so no more onChange handling.
           // The 'ref' will be used in the _submit handler
           <input ref="Username" defaultValue={this.props.initialUsername} />
         ...